Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

-Similar to the FUV extinction, we need ensemble-averaged line intensities and opacities per voxel to compute the emission of the PDR.
-Clump averaged line intensities $\overline{I_{\rm cl}}$ and opacities $\overline{\tau_{\rm{cl}}}$ (compare Eqs.~\ref{eq:IClAv} and \ref{eq:tauClAv}) are provided by the KOSMA-$\tau$ model.
-The calculation of the ensemble-averaged line intensity and opacity can be performed by the same steps as described in the last section with Eqs.~\ref{eq:taux}--\ref{eq:averagedtauFUV} and yields
+Similar to the FUV attenuation, we need the ensemble-averaged line intensities and {\changed optical depths} of each voxel to compute the emission of the PDR.
+Clump averaged line intensities $\overline{I_{j,\, {\rm line}}}$ {\changed and optical depths $\overline{\tau_{j,\, {\rm line}}}$} are provided by the KOSMA-$\tau$ model ({\changed see Sect.~\ref{Sect:KOSMA})}. {\changed In principle, the ensemble-averaged emissivities and optical depths can be derived based on the same algorithm as the ensemble-averaged FUV attenuation in Sect.~\ref{Sect:FUV_pixel}.
+However, there is one major difference: while FUV absorption is a continuum process, line absorption and emission is velocity dependent and hence we have to account for the intrinsic velocities of single clumps.
+An algorithm accounting for a velocity distribution between \emph{identical} cloud fragments has already been discussed by \citet{Martin_1984}.
+The algorithm presented here is similar but capable to treat ensembles made of different clumps.

-The probabilistic approach for the calculation of the ensemble-averaged quantities, discussed here and in the previous two sections, was verified by comparison to a second method (see Appendix~\ref{appendix:bruteForce}).
+In the KOSMA-$\tau$ 3D code the velocity-space is discretised into velocity bins of width $\Delta {\rm v}$ around the centre velocities ${\rm v}_i$ ($i=1,...,i_{\rm max}$) and the velocity of each clump from a bin ${\rm v}_i\pm \Delta{\rm v}/2$ is approximated by ${\rm v}_i$.
+Furthermore, we assume a Gaussian velocity distribution with standard deviation $\sigma_{{\rm ens},j}$ for the clumps at mass point $j$, accounting for random motions of the single clumps.
+If $N_j$ is the total number of clumps at mass point $j$ then the number of clumps at mass point $j$ whose centre velocity lies inside the bin around centre velocity ${\rm v}_i$ is given by

+where ${\rm v_{sys}}$ denotes the systematic velocity of the whole region (or of the voxel).
+The same discussion as in Sect.~\ref{Sect:EnsembleStatistics} applies here, i.e.~it is necessary to ensure that the numbers of clumps $\Delta N_{j,i}$ are integer values which can be {\changed achieved} by scaling of the pixel size.
+To convert the $\Delta N_{j,i}$ into integer values $\Delta N_{j,i}^{'}$ the algorithm presented in Sect.~\ref{Sect:EnsembleStatistics} is used.
+Note that in general the scaling factor (factor $c$ in Sect.~\ref{Sect:EnsembleStatistics}) will be different for each velocity bin.

+If we consider a specific emission line and an observing velocity ${\rm v_{obs}}$\footnote{In the current set-up the arrays containing the centre velocities ${\rm v}_i$ and the sampling velocities ${\rm v_{obs}}$ are chosen to be identical.} we are interested in the contributions to the line intensity and optical depth provided by the clumps at all centre velocities $\{{\rm v}_i\}$ around velocity ${\rm v_{obs}}$.
+To derive the contribution from the clumps at \emph{a single} centre velocity ${\rm v}_i$, we investigate (analogously to Sect.~\ref{Sect:FUV_pixel}) combinations\footnote{\changed In general possible combinations $x_i$ are different for each velocity bin.
+The case where the $\sigma_{j,\,{\rm ens}}$ are identical for all $j$ yields an exception.
+This case is treated separately by the KOSMA-$\tau$ 3D code to improve the computing speed.} of clumps $x_i \in X_i$ with $X_i=\lbrace k_{j,i}\rbrace_{j=1,...,n_M}$ and with $0\leq k_{j,i}\leq\Delta N_{j,i}^{'}$.
+Furthermore, we can calculate the line intensities and optical depths of each combination $x_i$, which are given by\footnote{In Eqs.~\ref{Eq:Ixi} and \ref{Eq:tauxi} is would be more precise to average over the velocity bin, i.e.~replace the exponential function by